 Before you decide on a quiet blender, it’s important that you look at its features and specifications first.
 Quiet blenders can cost a premium (that is, compared to regular blenders), so it’s important that the one you chose is the right one for you.

-Without further ado, let’s go over the features you will have to pay extra attention to in a quiet blender.
+Without further ado, let’s go over the features you will have to pay extra attention to when buying a quiet blender.

 It shouldn’t come as a surprise that the first feature you ought to look for in a quiet blender is for it to be quiet!